Do I need to take the tests?

 How do I get my test results?

-You will be able to look up your placement results on your Pipeline account 1-2+ days following your exam.
+You will be able to look up your placement results on your Pipeline account within one week following your exam.
 To access your results, log on to Pipeline and under the 'Student' tab click on 'Student Records' and then click on 'View Course Placement and Eligibility.'
 A detailed explanation of your course placements is available at 'Understanding your Reading and Writing Course Placements' and 'Understanding your Mathematics Course Placements'.